Kenneth Bainbridge: MIT Radiation Laboratory

+Manhattan Project

 In May 1943, Bainbridge joined Robert Oppenheimer's Project Y at Los Alamos.
 He initially led E-2, the instrumentation group, which developed X-ray instrumentation for examining explosions.
 In March 1944, he became head of a new group, E-9, which was charged with conducting the first nuclear test.
 In Oppenheimer's sweeping reorganization of the Los Alamos laboratory in August 1944, the E-9 Group became X-2.
+He also worked on developing designs for the uranium Little Boy design dropped on Hiroshima and the plutonium Fat Man design used on Nagasaki.
+Additionally, Bainbridge also helped in the development of methods to determine the trajectories of the atomic bombs.

+In March 1945, Bainbridge was given the position of director of the Trinity Test.
+Bainbridge was tasked with finding a site that was flat in order to be able to take accurate measurements of the explosion.
+The site also had to be unnoticeable for security reasons, but decently close to Los Alamos.
+Bainbridge ended up finding a site that was approximately 200 miles away from Los Alamos, located in the Alamogordo Gunnery Range.
+Bainbridge along with his assistant director, John Williams who was also a physicist planned and oversaw the construction of the needed facilities at the test site.
+The facilities consisted of observation bunkers, hundreds of miles of wiring, miles of paved roads, as well as housing.
+Additionally, Bainbridge played a role in the development of bomb detonator equipment and setting up equipment for measuring the yield of the explosion.
 On July 16, 1945, Bainbridge and his colleagues conducted the Trinity nuclear test.
-"My personal nightmare," he later wrote, "was knowing that if the bomb didn't go off or hangfired, I, as head of the test, would have to go to the tower first and seek to find out what had gone wrong."
 To his relief, the explosion of the first atomic bomb went off without such drama, in what he later described as "a foul and awesome display".
 He turned to Oppenheimer and said, "Now we are all sons of bitches."
+After the conclusion of the Trinity test Bainbridge co-wrote the official account of the Trinity test that was given to the United States government.

 Bainbridge was relieved that the Trinity test had been a success, relating in a 1975 Bulletin of the Atomic Scientists article, "I had a feeling of exhilaration that the 'gadget' had gone off properly followed by one of deep relief.
 I wouldn't have to go to the tower to see what had gone wrong."

 For his work on the Manhattan Project, Bainbridge received two letters of commendation from the project's director, Major General Leslie R. Groves, Jr. He also received a Presidential Certificate of Merit for his work at the MIT Radiation Laboratory.